FR0ST1N/Pew-Pew/README.md

 # Description

 Meet Koko!
 Your average girl with the power to make a barrier around her and absorb bullet's energy when it hits the barrier.
-She can also use the absored energy to fire back at the enemies.
+She can also use the adsorbed energy to fire back at the enemies.

 # Controls